 You finish working on an issue and merge the pull request after review.
 Then suddenly, your phone lights up with 4 new emails.

-Jira says your ticket closed, GitHub says your pull request finished, another email says your branch was deleted, and your merge commit left a comment on your Jira issue.
+Jira says your ticket is closed, GitHub says your pull request finished, another email says your branch was deleted, and your merge commit left a comment on your Jira issue.

 Having your tools talk to each other is great.
 Having them all talk to you is less good.